HeydarBinaliyev/pingcrm-spring/README.md

 # PingCRM created with Spring Boot backend
 A demo application to illustrate how <a href="https://inertiajs.com" rel="nofollow">Inertia.js</a> can work with Spring Boot.
-<br>This application translated from original <a href="https://github.com/inertiajs/pingcrm" rel="nofollow">PingCrm</a> Laravel and Vue JS implementation
+<br>This application translated from original <a href="https://github.com/inertiajs/pingcrm" rel="nofollow">PingCrm</a> Laravel and Vue JS implementation(asset versioning not included)
 # Installation

 <br>Database